top of page

 Here’s how to bring craniosacral therapy and massage into your vagal health routine:

-• Schedule CST sessions monthly or bi-monthly for nervous system reset.
+• Schedule CST sessions monthly or bi-monthly for a nervous system reset.

 • Integrate massage weekly or biweekly for muscle release and stress balance.